Our Leadership Team

 Chair & Director

 With over 30 years of experience in health governance and community leadership in the Southwest, David has held roles on the Busselton Hospital Board, as a Shire Councillor in Busselton, and in various arts and cultural activities, including co-founding CinefestOZ.
-David is also the Director of Multidisciplinary Health Centre, GeoBay Health Centre in Busselton and co-director/co-founder of Rubix Health.
-He also serves as Chair of Men’s Health not-for-profit MenAble.
-In addition to these roles, David continues to practice as a part-time physiotherapist.
+David is the Director of a Multidisciplinary Health Centre, GeoBay Health in Busselton and co-director/co-founder of Rubix Health, a digital health organisation focussed on persistent pain management.

 A not-for-profit company limited by guarantee, Oseca Health [Oseca] is governed by a skills-based board of directors and managed by a team of qualified and experienced executives